Films we’re Hungry for this November

 Speaking of lover boys — Paul Mescal is back on the scene, this time in Gladiator II (nice touch with the Roman numerals, there).
 It goes without saying that the “Roman Empire” trend is now deep in the TikTok archives.
 There is something, we’d argue, very timeless about watching men fight to their death, though.
 The Gladiator franchise is (of course) not exactly historically-accurate, but it does provides a nice little insight into ancient Rome’s absolutely wild culture under the tyranny of empirical rule.
 And, if you can’t be enticed by the period-drama element, you can probably be lured to the cinema by the so-called “internet daddy”, Pedro Pascal.

 Last up, we have Anora.
 Described as a “screwball Cinderella tale”, the film takes place in New York and follows the exotic dancer, Anora (Mikey Madison), who marries an oligarch’s son.
-When news of the marriage reaches Russia, his husband’s parents seek to get the marriage annulled.
+When news of the marriage reaches Russia, her husband’s parents seek to get the marriage annulled.
 It’s the latest venture from Sean Baker, the brains behind the multi-award winning Tangerine (yes, the movie that was filmed exclusively on iPhone 5s) and The Florida Project.
 As for Anora, the comedy-drama has received rave reviews — it’s no surprise since the film won the Palme d’Or at this year’s Cannes Film Festival.